-Celebrate Unique Southern Biodiversity this Earth Day
+Celebrate Unique Southern Biodiversity This Summer

 The South is home to many unique characters, including the plants and animals that have inhabited these lands for millennia.

 As human beings, we sometimes forget that we aren’t the only species on earth.
 But indeed, the Lowcountry and Coastal Empire are home to some of the most interesting and exceptional natural habitats in the country, hosting some natural species that aren’t found anywhere else in the world but here.
 These are some of the most unique environmental habitats that we are lucky to have right in our backyards.

 Stand on any dock in this area, and you’re bound to see it – blankets of marsh grass, standing tall and proud against the murky rivers and creeks that tangle around the coast.
 Spartina grass is the root of the marsh ecosystem, serving a multitude of valuable purposes for this very important marine environment.
 As a nutrient-rich plant species, marsh grass provides a constant food source for this habitat as well as a source of cover for animals to hide from prey.
 Depending upon the season, marsh grass changes color, turning from a grayish brown in the winter to a light green in the spring and bursting into an electric green with a nearly neon hue.